tenet-ac-za/safire.ac.za-website/content/technical/attributes/_index.md

 [^trial]: Early adopters by prior arrangement; not yet officially supported.

-[^1june]: Proposed from 31 March 2021.
-Only enforced for existing providers from 1 June 2021.
+[^1june]: Only enforced for existing providers from 1 June 2021.